the-another/dockerfiler/docs/system-architecture.md

 The architecture successfully addresses all requirements:
 - ✅ Pure TypeScript implementation
 - ✅ Multi-architecture support
-- ✅ Platform-specific configurations
+- ✅ Platform-specific configurations (Alpine/Ubuntu)
 - ✅ Security hardening by default
 - ✅ Comprehensive validation and testing
 - ✅ Error handling and recovery
 - ✅ Performance optimization
+- ✅ Docker integration (build, push, manifest)
+- ✅ CI/CD ready (GitHub Actions)
 - ✅ Extensibility and maintainability

 This foundation enables the tool to efficiently generate hardened, production-ready Docker images for various PHP versions and platforms while maintaining the highest standards of security and performance.
+The simplified command structure and focused workflow make it ideal for CI/CD integration and automated deployments.